37. What is dispositional change?

 from “What You Should Know About Transforming Your Disposition” in Records of Christ’s Talks

 That is not to say that someone who is mature in their humanity will necessarily have a change in disposition; it primarily refers to when some of the satanic poisons within a person’s nature change due to their knowledge of God and their understanding of the truth.
-That is to say, those poisons are cleansed and the truth expressed by God takes root within the person, becomes his life, and becomes the foundation of his existence.
-Only then does he become a new person, and his disposition therefore changes.
+That is to say, those satanic poisons are cleansed and the truth expressed by God takes root within the person, becomes their life, and becomes the foundation of their existence.
+Only then do they become a new person, and their disposition therefore changes.
 A change in disposition does not mean that people’s outer disposition is meeker than before, that they used to be arrogant but now their words are reasonable, that they used to listen to no one but now they can listen to others—these external changes cannot be said to be changes in disposition.
-Of course changes in disposition do include these situations, but the most key thing is that their inner life has changed.
+Of course changes in disposition do include these states, but the most key thing is that their inner life has changed.
 The truth expressed by God becomes their very life, the satanic poisons within have been eliminated, their perspective has completely changed, and none of it is in line with that of the world.
 They see the schemes and poisons of the great red dragon clearly; they have grasped the true essence of life.
 So their life values have changed—this is the most fundamental change and the essence of a change in disposition.

 from “The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks